Generalizing to unseen domains via distribution matching: Introduction

 A more general setting is often referred to as \textit{domain generalization} \cite{muandet2013domain}.
-In that case, it is assumed a set of distributions over the data is available at training time.
-At test time, however, both those observed distributions as well as unseen novel domains might appear, and a low risk is expected regardless of the underlying domain.
-More importantly, unlike domain adaptation settings in which the goal is to find a representation that aligns training data distributions with a specific target domain, \emph{domain generalization strategies aim at finding a representation space that yields good performance on novel distributions, unknown at training time.} Recent work on domain generalization has included the use of data augmentation \cite{shankar2018generalizing, volpi2018generalizing} at training time, meta-learning to simulate domain shift \cite{li2018learning}, adding a self-supervised task to encourage an encoder to learn robust representations \cite{carlucci2019domain}, learning domain-invariant representations \cite{li2018deep}, among other approaches.
+In this case, it is assumed that a set of distributions over the data is available at training time.
+At test time, however, both observed distributions as well as unseen novel domains might appear, and a low risk is expected regardless of the underlying domain.
+More importantly, unlike domain adaptation in which the goal is to find a representation that aligns training data distributions with a specific target domain, \emph{domain generalization strategies aim at finding a representation space that yields good performance on novel distributions, unknown at training time.} Recent work on domain generalization has included the use of data augmentation \cite{shankar2018generalizing, volpi2018generalizing} at training time, meta-learning to simulate domain shift \cite{li2018learning}, adding a self-supervised task to encourage an encoder to learn robust representations \cite{carlucci2019domain, albuquerque2020improving}, and learning domain-invariant representations \cite{li2018deep}, among other approaches.

-In this contribution, we tackle the briefly described domain generalization setting.
+In this paper, we propose an innovation within the domain generalization setting.
 We first argue and prove that, given a set of distributions over data, if the distances measured between any pair of such distributions is small, so is the distance between mixtures obtained from the same set.
-That result yields a generalization guarantee to any distribution on the neighborhood of the ``convex hull''\footnote{i.e. the set of all mixtures obtained from given distributions.} defined by the set of domains we started with.
-Inspired by that, we define an approach so that an encoder is enforced to map the data to a space where domain-dependent cues are filtered away while relevant information to the task of interest is conserved.
-While doing so, no data from test distributions is required, \emph{which is a major advantage compared to more traditional domain adaptation settings} that target a specific distribution represented at training time through an unlabeled sample.
+This leads to the development of a bound on the risk measured against any distribution, and further shows that generalization can be expected if one considers distributions on the neighborhood of the ``convex hull''\footnote{i.e., the set of all mixtures obtained from given distributions.} defined by the set of domains accessible during training.
+Inspired by these findings, we define an approach so that an encoder is enforced to map the data to a space where domain-dependent cues are filtered away while relevant information to the task of interest is conserved.
+While doing so, unlike standard domain adaptation approaches, no data from test distributions is observed.